nisha-lamboria/Javascript_problem_solving_and_dsa/Strings/readme.md

 Level 1

-Q1 >  a)Write a program that converts the string into uppercase. b)Write a program that reads two strings and append first string to the second. c)Program that reads string and count number of characters present in the string. d)Write a program to delete all vowels from a string.
+Q1 >  a)Write a program that converts the string into uppercase./n
+b)Write a program that reads two strings and append first string to the second. c)Program that reads string and count number of characters present in the string. d)Write a program to delete all vowels from a string.
 Assume string is not more than 80 characters long.